Make Shared Data the Cornerstone of your Architecture for FRTB

 HOW CAN WE HELP?

-TickVault, our flagship Hadoop-based platform, manages and consolidates all tick history of various sources into one single repository.
+TickVault*, our flagship platform, manages and consolidates all tick history of various sources into one single repository.
 The data pulled is transformed, enriched, normalized, and made available for risk and compliance departments’ internal usage.

 To make this solution even more enticing, TickVault* can be integrated within your existing risk system by using the REST API or the Python API scripts.
 This will allow you to extract all the asset classes needed for calculating the “Expected Shortfall” (ES) metrics by using either the internal model approach (IMA) or the standardized approach (SA) methodology.

 Furthermore, all complex calculations required for FRTB can be facilitated by leveraging all of TickSmith’s Big Data platform tools and the Hadoop ecosystem.
 This will prevent huge volumes of data transfer in between your systems and will improve your global SLA reporting.
 The final results can be pushed back into your risk system or displayed in a dashboard.